mat-sik/kafka-kraft-cluster-example/README.md

 ## docker-compose.yaml details

-In Kafka, listeners are just channels names that are used to communicate with kafka nodes.
+In Kafka, listeners are just channel names that are used to communicate with kafka nodes.
 The channels are used for inner broker communication - BROKER, kraft controller node communication - CONTROLLER and client app communication - CLIENT.